 The conference invites participants from all areas of anthropology, aiming to encourage debate as widely as possible, across social, material, visual, medical, cognitive and linguistic fields.
 The call for papers and the call for laboratories are now closed.
 Likely registration rates are now listed on the registration page.
-The call for funding is open.

 An exhibition curated by renowned ceramicist Magdalene Odundo will take place in the Sainsbury Centre for Visual Arts throughout the conference.
 Odundo will curate an exhibition made up of her own works vis-a-vis chosen pieces from the Sainsbury Centre collections.
 There will be a formal address by the artist during the conference.

 Read more about the exhibition >>

 (Photo: Magdalene Odundo, Asymmetrical Reduced Black Piece, P423 (1992).
 Courtesy of the artist and the Crafts Council.)

 Dr Emma Gilberthorpe (International Development) (Chair)